garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 ### sustaining a nine-month old while on the go

+One thing about having a baby that has been surprising to me is how much I used to take eating and sleeping for granted.
+If I was hungry, I ate some food.
+If I was tired, I either went to bed, got another cup of coffee or took a nap (on the weekend).
+That level of flexibility just doesn't exist for a baby.
+They need to eat and sleep as part of a routine.
+And getting them out of the routine can mean a nightmare for mom and dad.
+Before going further, Gwen has been a really flexible baby for us.
+She can handle some variance with limited impact.
+But while you're traveling, there is more than just a little variance.
+You're out and about with places to see and it's more than a little inconvienent to have to go back to the hotel room for Gwen to eat and sleep.

+We didn't let this be a hinderance to use throughout the trip.
+I think we maintained a nice balance of longer days away from where we were staying and short expeditions that were close by.
+For food, Gwen was at a really good age.
+We were fortunate that she was still breastfeeding but also eating a good amount of solids - enough to know that we didn't have to worry about any allergies.
+When out and about for a day, we typically had snacks packed for her.
+On a few occassions, we did need to find a conviencence store or market of sorts to get her a snack.
+There seemed to be a lot less 7-Eleven in France.
+Specifically in Paris, we opted into an empty Catholic church for her to nurse and get changed.
+The church feels welcoming, so I generally felt more comfortable than when sitting down on the street somewhere.
+You can sit in awe of the Church and prayer rather than feeling like people are staring at you.

+When leaving where we were staying for a longer day, we always had the baby carrier so that Grace or I (mostly Grace) could wear
+Gwen.
+I'll contend that the carrier may be the most important thing we packed for the trip and we likely didn't know how much we needed it.
+Gwen was a champion in it during days of walking around cities or even going for a long hike.
+When she seemed to get tired, Grace could turn her to face inwards and she took phenomenal naps.

+On days with short trips out from where we were staying it was nice for Gwen to be able to sleep in her crib.

+worth calling out the public bathroom situation as well

+Sure, we didn't move
 This was a challenge at points and super easy at other points.
 Food was probably a bigger deal than sleep.